 He spent the next five or six minutes attempting uselessly to scratch at the small of his back through the taut black material that accentuated his toned frame.
 The bristly fur surrounding the large tattoo positioned above his tail had just begun to grow in once more after the last time he’d had help shaving it down…it was difficult to imagine anything itchier.
 A scowl grew on his features as he arched his back and clawed wildly at his spine with both hands from two different angles before finally finding the right spot.
 He let out a delighted groan and stretched his legs out as his tail stood nearly straight up behind him, his recently-de-painted claws curling slightly in happiness…right as the door to the locker room slid open.

 "Please, just Holmes is fine," Samael Wurlitz said cheerfully after dropping his legs, hopping off the bench and strolling up to the larger chupadore to offer his hand once again.
-"Thanks, Corporal!" he called after Barnes, receiving a muffled grumble from the lanky Red soldier who had already disappeared around a corner.
+"Thanks, Corporal!" he called after Barnes, receiving a muffled grumble from him before he disappeared around a corner.